victor-smirnov/memoria-site/content/en/docs/applications/aiml/index.md

 1. It's based on a language model, backed with VMMs.
 Very much like with NN-bassed LLMs, intelligence is proportional to the model's abilities to estimate probability of unknown strings correctly.
 This is what we call 'generalization' of a model.
 2. It's an _agent_ acting in a _environment_ according to some RL _policy_.
 So, ulike a raw LLM, it's an almost-ready-to-use AI.
-3. VMM, implemented as a tree, is much easier interpretable and hybridizable than a neural network.
+3. VMM, implemented as a tree, is **much easier interpretable and hybridizable** than a neural network.
-4. VMM is a _database_, requirng latency-optimized architecture.
+4. VMM is a _database_, requiring latency-optimized architecture.
 And can be an interesting benchmark for [MAA](/docs/overview/accel/).

-Unfortunately for AIXI apprroximations, they have lost in a shade of DL revolution in 2010th.
+Unfortunately for AIXI approximations, they have been lost in the shade of DL revolution in 2010th.
+Now, with broad interest resurrecting to many previously forgotten AI approaches, AIXI may see its second life.
+What we do need here is _specialized hardware_ (and related software) to accelerate this type of probabilistic models.

+## Hardware

+Neural network is just a bunch of dense arrays -- pretty simple _data structures_.
+Matrix multiplication generates simple and predictable memory access pattern.
+Computations can be easily scheduled statically ahead-of-time and at the scale of an entire cluster.

+In case of Hybrid AI we need full set of hardware architectures, optimized for _static_ and _dynamic_ parallelism, optimized for minimizing memory access latency and maximizing throughput.
+There is no way to provide a single capable architecture.
+Instead, we need a constructor to build an architecture, specialized for a specific problem class.

+## Software

 TBC ...